Did you know?

 BUT… we thoroughly recommend NOT taking your camera into the water, at least for your first whale shark swim.
 Why?
 Take the opportunity to just experience the wonder and awe of snorkelling right next to the largest shark in the world, the biggest fish in the world and a very amazing animal!

-Let our onboard photographer take the photos – they truly take stunning photos day after day.
-And you get to choose the very best photo they take – yours for free as part of your tour.
-Or you can buy the complete Tour Photo Package for $50.
+Let our onboard photographer take the photos – they truly take stunning photos day after day and you get to choose the very best photo they take – yours for free as part of your tour.
+Or you can buy the complete Tour Photo Package for $50per person.
 Just talk to them on the day and they will spend a good chunk of it stalking you, taking great photos of you on tour from start to finish.

-Please also note that Department of Parks and Wildlife regulations prohibit selfie-sticks used for photos, as well as duck-diving with whale sharks or SCUBA dives with the sharks.
-(You can SCUBA dive with the manta rays however.)
+Please also note that Department of Parks and Wildlife regulations prohibit selfie-sticks used for photos, as well as duck-diving with whale sharks or scuba dives with the sharks.